Diocese of Chichester: Safeguarding

 In 2011 the Archbishop of Canterbury appointed an inquiry into long-running child protection problems in the diocese.
 The interim inquiry report found that there had been "an appalling history" over two decades of child protection problems and that many children had suffered hurt and damage.
 Because of concerns that safeguarding still remained dysfunctional, Lambeth Palace took over the oversight of clergy appointments and the protection of children and vulnerable adults in the diocese.
 Previously Baroness Butler-Sloss had carried out a review of historic child sex abuse problems that had led to the conviction of a priest in 2008.

-On 13 November 2012 two former clergy of the diocese, including the former Bishop of Lewes, Peter Ball, were arrested by police investigating allegations of child sex abuse in the 1980s and 1990s.
+On 13 November 2012 two former clergymen of the diocese, including the former Bishop of Lewes, Peter Ball, were arrested by police investigating allegations of child sex abuse in the 1980s and 1990s.
 The arrests followed the submission of reports by a safeguarding consultant from Lambeth Palace to the police.
 A trial date of 5 October 2015 was set for Ball and former Brighton priest Vickery House.
-Ball was later sentenced to prison for offences against adult men but the child abuse charges were left on file.
+Ball was later sentenced to prison for offences against adult men, but the child abuse charges were left on file.
 Vickery House was convicted of sex offences in the 1970s and 1980s against a boy and three men, and jailed for six and a half years.

-On 5 April 2013, Hove Crown Court convicted Michael Mytton and the Revd Keith Wilkie Denford of sexually assaulting boys between 1987 and 1994 when they had been at St John the Evangelist's Church, Burgess Hill in the Chichester diocese; Mytton as organist and Denford as vicar.
-St John the Evangelist's had employed Mytton despite his having been forced to leave a parish in Uckfield in 1981 because he was convicted of committing two acts of gross indecency with a 12-year-old boy.
+On 5 April 2013, Hove Crown Court convicted Michael Mytton and the Revd Keith Wilkie Denford of sexually assaulting boys between 1987 and 1994 when they had been at St John the Evangelist's Church, Burgess Hill, in the Chichester diocese, with Mytton as organist and Denford as vicar.
+The church had employed Mytton despite his having been forced to leave a parish in Uckfield in 1981 because he had been convicted of committing two acts of gross indecency with a 12-year-old boy.
 Denford was jailed for 18 months and Mytton was given a suspended jail term.

 In July 2013, following a ruling by the General Synod, the Church of England formally apologised for past child abuse and the church's failure to prevent it.

-In December 2013 a 56-year-old retired priest in the diocese was arrested on suspicion of indecency, indecent assault and cruelty in 1988 and 1989.
-In April 2015 Jonathan Graves was charged with indecent assault against a boy and two women, and child cruelty against the same boy.
+In December 2013, a 56-year-old retired priest in the diocese was arrested on suspicion of indecency, indecent assault and cruelty in 1988 and 1989.
+In April 2015, Jonathan Graves was charged with indecent assault against a boy and two women, and child cruelty against the same boy.

-On 12 June 2015, Hove Crown Court convicted retired priest Robert Coles of sex offences against a young boy about 40 years ago.
-He was already serving an eight-year sentence for sex offences against three other young boys in West Sussex, between 31 and 38 years ago, and an additional sixteen months sentence was added.
+On 12 June 2015, Hove Crown Court convicted retired priest Robert Coles of sex offences against a young boy about 40 years earlier.
+He was already serving an 8-year sentence for sex offences against three other young boys in West Sussex, between 31 and 38 years earlier, and an additional 16-month sentence was added.